 That original system and its inherent problems have been abandoned in favor of a non-ranked alphabetical list that requires third-party verification of each company’s sales total.
 We don’t reveal any individual company’s sales figures and we don’t rank one company ahead of or behind another.
 The required verification should make these lists more accurate, and with the alpha listing no one can tell where a company falls within the list.
 You either make the list or you don’t.

 So if you participated this year, thanks; if you didn’t participate we hope you’ll rethink this for next year.
-This type of information when collected fairly and used properly can provide valuable information about our industry.
+This type of information when collected fairly and used properly can provide valuable information about an industry.